docsforadobe/premiere-plugin-guide/docs/transmitters/suites.rst

 Suites
 ################################################################################

-For information on how to acquire and manage suites, as well as information on more suites that are available to other plug-in types beyond just transmitters, see the SweetPea Suites section.
+For information on how to acquire and manage suites, as well as information on more suites that are available to other plug-in types beyond just transmitters, see :ref:`universals/sweetpea-suites`.

 ----